Where to go fishing in Louisville with kids

 Fishing is a fun outdoor family activity.
 Hikes and parks are a ton of fun with your family to connect with nature and each other.
 If you are looking for an activity to add to your park visits, why not try fishing?

-Where do we go fishing in Louisville (or nearby)?
+Where to go fishing in Louisville (or nearby)?

 Thurman Hutchins Park has a large pond where fishing is allowed.
 It also sits directly across the street from Cox Park where you can get a great river view.